-- Enable Grooming box is checked.

-- Select SMVM for Interworking Profile (see Section 7.2.1).

-- Select TLS Client Profile: AvayaSBCClient.

-- Click Finish (not shown).
+- Enable Grooming box is checked - Select SMVM for Interworking Profile (see Section 7.2.1) - Select TLS Client Profile: AvayaSBCClient.
+Note: During the compliance test in the lab environment, the demo certificates are used on Session Manager, and are not recommended for production use.
+Session Manager 7.0 includes SMGR signed certs, not the Avaya demo certificates.
+Refer to Section 11[10] for document related to TLS management and certificate installation on the Avaya SBC. - Click Finish (not shown).

-Figure 67: Server Configuration - Advanced - Avaya site
+Figure 63: Server Configuration - Advanced - Avaya site

 7.2.5.
-Configure Server - Lightpath SIP Trunk
+Configure Server - Kingston Communications SIP Trunk